 Updating your production schedule

 You can update your call sheet, both before and after publishing to your team.
-If you have produced faster than estimated or are running late, and need to rearrange the rest of the day, simply click on the orange Admin icon, find the correct call sheet in the list and open it.
+If you have produced faster than estimated or are running late, and need to rearrange the rest of the day, simply click on Planning, find the correct call sheet in the list and open it.

 Updating your production schedule is then simply a matter of rearranging the scenes and banners in the order you want.
 The update is immediate.
 AND!
 Do take a minute to A) write a note in the Unit Notes at the top of the call sheet to point out the changes, and B) send a message to your team that the call sheet have been updated using the Inbox.